 Virtual tours provide an excellent method of immersing visitors, Incipio Group have taken this a step further by also offering a viewing option in VR!
 This new technology opens doors to venues, literally and figuratively; crucially giving event planners an opportunity to look towards the future.
 The tours provide a great sense of space, atmosphere and are guaranteed to showcase the venues in their best light – try it today, you might discover something new!

 As we approach an easing of lockdown rules, a number of smaller venues are hoping to launch in late 2020 or early 2021.

-The Cheese Barge, will be be situated in Paddington Central, proudly offering some of the best British cheese.
-They are keen to revive traditional cheese making in this country as it not only supports our farmers and rural communities, and helps to strengthen local economies across the country.
+The Cheese Barge, will be situated in Paddington Central, proudly offering some of the best British cheese.
+They are keen to revive traditional cheese making in this country as it not only supports our farmers and rural communities, it also helps to strengthen local economies across the country.
 We think this will be a novel twist on a classic tasting experience!

 However, if you can’t wait until their new water-bound space opens, your cheesy prayers have been answered.
 They are currently facilitating Self Isolation Survival Kits in London as well as mail order deliveries across the UK.

 Park Row is an immersive DC-inspired restaurant experience Wonderland Restaurants.
-Their partnership with Warners Bros will bring some of our favourite comic book heroes and villians to life in the heart of Soho alongside a delicious multi-sensory menu.
+Their partnership with Warner Bros will bring some of our favourite comic book heroes and villains to life in the heart of Soho alongside a delicious multi-sensory menu.
 This is an ongoing trend for the hospitality sector which is sure to reignite passion and excitement into your employees.

 During these uncertain times we’re looking to support our event partners in any way we can.
 Want to find out more about our wonderful suppliers or how you could help your community?
 Please get in touch on 02078709303 or via e-mail [email protected] We can’t wait to here from you!